 - Has been actively involved in the field of CVD epidemiology or CVD prevention for at least 5 years.

 - Has made substantial contributions to the field as evidenced by approximately 8 publications in peer reviewed journals in the field of CVD epidemiology or prevention with at least 2 manuscripts as first author or equivalent as reflected by participation in research activities.

 - Clinical or community service in CVD epidemiology or prevention or teaching in the field of CVD epidemiology or prevention.

-- Candidate must be able to show significant volunteer service to the AHA/ASA at the council, national, affiliate and/or local level.
+- Candidate must be able to show significant volunteer service to the AHA at the council, national, affiliate and/or local level.
 Examples of volunteer service include:

-- Active participation as members and chairpersons of AHA and/or council committees, boards and task forces at the local, affiliate, and/or national level.
+- Active participation as partners and chairpersons of AHA and/or council committees, boards and task forces at the local, affiliate, and/or national level.

 - Active leadership role in Development and Fundraising (Heart Walk, galas, Go Red fund raisers, etc.) such as organizing Heart Walk teams, raising funds, promoting AHA events and recruiting others to participate.

 - Active participation in Advocacy efforts including participating in You’re the Cure, leading policy adoption or change, informing legislators about AHA and cardiovascular health issues at state and national levels.